jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_3/3_1_Automation.md

 A quick description of vocabulary:

-- **samples** - each pair of .fastq files represents a sample
+- **Samples:** Each pair of .fastq files represents a sample
-- **conditions** - There are two types of conditions in this study... diet and temperature
+- **Conditions:** There are two types of conditions in this study: diet and temperature
-- **reps** - There are three reps for each condition combination
+- **Reps:** There are three reps for each condition combination

-**Yay!** Let's see how we will automate the entire pipeline here:
+Let's see how we will automate the entire pipeline here:

 Continue on to [Automation 2](3_2_Automation_2.md)